Cryptoholcocerus

 Cryptoholcocerus is a monotypic moth genus in the family Cossidae.
 Its sole species, Cryptoholcocerus mongolicus, is found in south-eastern Kazakhstan, Kirghizistan, Uzbekistan, Tajikistan, Pakistan, Afghanistan and north-western China, where it is found at elevations ranging from 400 to 3,750 meters.

 The length of the forewings is 20–28 mm for males and 28–35 mm for females.
-The forewings are grey with a reticulate pattern.
-The hindwings have a reticulate pattern and a large dark spot in the central area.
 Adults are on wing from June to August.